Prukutu/AOES-CLIM-cartopy/_episodes/01-Jupyter.md

 Change the name of your notebook to `PracticeNotebook.ipynb` by clicking `File`->`Save Notebook As`

 The rectangular box in your notebook is called a `cell` it contains a block of `code`, `Markdown`, or `Raw` text.
-What a `cell` contains is indicated in te menu above.
+What a `cell` contains is indicated in the menu above.

 To determine what kind of `Code` a cell contains for a given notebook, the `kernel` is shown in the upper right.
 This notebook contains `Python 3` code.